How good are you? Let's count the ways.

-First, because as a society we are slowly divorcing from reality.
+First, because, as a society, we're slowly divorcing from reality.
 Facts are no longer important if the facts make people feel bad.
 In fact, they're the enemy.

-- We protest with signs and shout for change but do little to actually create that change, as long as it FEELS right.
+We protest with signs and shout for change, but we do little to actually create that change, as long as it feels right.

-- We have replaced action with hashtag activism.
-We let the whole world know how wrong something is by posting on Instagram but fail to show the world us doing anything about it, as long as it FEELS right.
+We have replaced action with hashtag activism.
+We let the whole world know how wrong something is by posting on Instagram, but we fail to show the world that we're doing anything about it, as long as it feels right.

 Two major shifts in culture are to blame for today's moral narcissism:

 Additionally, the Judeo-Christian values that our country was founded upon have been shoved to the side and are more disdained than ever.
-You might not be Christian or Jewish, but for American democracy to live on and thrive, we must recognize that it is these values that uphold our society.
+You might not be Christian or Jewish, but for American democracy to live on and thrive, we must recognize that it's these values that uphold our society.

-We can also blame much of this on the injection of modern philosophy into curriculums across the nation.
+We can also blame much of this on the injection of modern philosophy into curricula across the nation.
 Over the second half of the 20th century, French Postmodernism, specifically, made a mockery of established philosophy.
-Always-skeptical and questioning of everything, this so-called "modern way of thinking" made any true reality -- any objective truth -- impossible.
+Always skeptical and questioning everything, this so-called "modern way of thinking" made any true reality – any objective truth – impossible.

 But there is objective truth, whether people like to acknowledge it or not.